-This article first published in the Financial Times
+This article first published in the Financial Times in April 2018.

 The global ‘gig economy’ is awash with the downtrodden and effective campaigners